mschellenger96/gsg_project/README.md

-Project to update code and documentation for PI AF SDK Getting Started Guide Below is a log of changes that have been made:
+Project to update code and documentation for PI AF SDK Getting Started Guide for purposes of increasing clarity.

+Below is a log of changes that have been made:

 	- Changed variable names to align marketing terms with code objects